DevOpsPink/devopspink/README.md

 🍿 [From Chaos to Calm: Docker Compose Saved My Dev Environment](https://www.youtube.com/shorts/G3n3W_SB4fY) - How Docker Compose transformed my local dev setup from a chaotic mess to a smooth, predictable process.
 One command, everything up and running - no heartbreak.

 🍿 [My Dockerfile Was a Mess Until This](https://youtube.com/shorts/XdS8yRVDFOA) - A quick win with multi-stage builds that made my images faster and cleaner.

-## Tools I Personally Trust

-If you want to make your digital life a little calmer - here are two tools I use every day:

-🛸 [Proton VPN](https://go.getproton.me/SH1dk) - A trusted VPN that secures your Wi-Fi, hides your IP, and blocks trackers.
-Even in that no-password café Wi-Fi, you're safe.

-🔑 [Proton Pass](https://go.getproton.me/SH1dj) - A password manager with on-device encryption.
-Passwords, logins, 2FA - always with you, and only for you.

-_These are partner links - you won't pay a cent more, but you'll be supporting DevOps.Pink.
-Thank you - it really means a lot 💖_

 ## Social Channels